-12.17 Allow the burner to run for a further five minutes and then recheck the CO2 level and adjust the air setting if required.
-With the burner cover/panel fitted as 12.16, repeat the previous test procedure and check that the smoke number is in the range 0-1.
+12.17 Allow the burner to run for a further five minutes and then recheck the CO_2 level and adjust the air setting if required.
+Check that the smoke number is in the range 0-1.
 Repeat the fine tuning procedure if found necessary.

-- 12.18 Refit the cabinet top and front panels in the reverse order to that described in Section 5. - 12.19 When the heating circuit has reached full operating temperature check the whole system for any leaks.
+${\bf 12.18}$ Refit the cabinet top and front panels in the reverse order to that described in Section 5.

+12.19 When the heating circuit has reached full operating temperature check the whole system for any leaks.